Winning the Battle, Losing the War

 “I can’t even walk down there,” says Hyland, 68, looking toward the waterfront from her front porch.
 “I would like to walk, you know, for exercise, but I can’t because it takes my breath away.
 That’s how bad it is.”

 Situated 15 miles southwest of Philadelphia, in Delaware County, Chester has a 30 percent poverty rate and is over 75 percent black.
-The city of 34,000 also contains one of the largest waste incinerators in the country, a water treatment plant, two major chemical manufacturers and a paper factory.
+The city of 34,000 also contains one of the largest waste incinerators in the country, a waste water treatment plant, two major chemical manufacturers and a paper factory.
 The waste incinerator, owned by Covanta, processes the majority of the waste produced in Delaware County and large portions from New Jersey, New York and Philadelphia.

 There is little buffer between industry and residential neighborhoods in Chester.
 The city is a narrow 4.8 square miles and wedged between the Delaware River and Interstate 95.
 Freight rail tracks, transmission lines and flight paths also band across the city.
 Hyland lives on 2nd and Edwards streets, one of a handful of blocks that touch the edge of the industrial waterfront.
 An overgrown asphalt lot is all that separates her street from the industrial zone.